Innovation and scientific discovery

 Research is at the core of our mission to improve education, practice, patient, and public health outcomes.
 As scientific pioneers and renowned thought leaders, our world class faculty conducts groundbreaking research in four key areas:

 - Health Equity research examines the differences in quality, outcomes and access of health and healthcare across populations.
 Areas of study include social injustice, underserved populations, community-based participatory research and environmental influence.

-- Symptom Science research examines lifestyle, environmental and/or genetic factors that affect illness, disability and disease to develop improved, personalized strategies to treat and prevent adverse symptoms and chronic illness across diverse populations and settings.
+- Symptom Science research examines clinical, lifestyle, environmental and/or genetic factors that affect illness, disability and disease to develop improved, personalized strategies to treat and prevent adverse symptoms and chronic illness across diverse populations and settings.

 - Innovative Interventions research deploys rare and novel strategies for understanding, interpreting, translating, gathering or otherwise using data and information to draw conclusions and ask important questions.
 Innovative interventions include big data analysis, new tools and technology, and utilizing established concepts in new ways.

-- Lifespan Health research studies health and well-being across the human lifespan, from developing fetuses to end-of-life.
+- Lifespan Health research studies health and well-being across the human lifespan, from developing fetuses to the end-of-life.
 Studies focus on understanding and promoting health during age-specific times in the human life.

 Office for Nursing Research

 The Office for Nursing Research (ONR) supports the UW School of Nursing’s research mission to advance nursing science.
 We provide resources that support our investigators in conducing innovative research, the infrastructure to allow them to carry out their investigations, and help them to maximize the influence of their research findings in the larger community.